 There are no data on the safety of the current COVID-19 vaccines in those breastfeeding or on the breastfed infant.
 Even so, COVID-19 vaccines are not thought to be a risk to the breastfeeding infant, and the benefits of breastfeeding are well known.
 Because of this, the Joint Committee on Vaccination and Immunisation (JCVI) has advised that the vaccine can be given whilst breastfeeding.
 If you are breastfeeding, you may decide to wait until you have finished breastfeeding and then have the vaccination.

 A small number of people cannot have COVID-19 vaccines.
 This includes people who have had a severe allergic reaction to any ingredient in the vaccine or to a previous dose of the same vaccine.
 Talk to your doctor or nurse if you have ever had a severe allergic reaction, as an alternative vaccine may be available for you.

 The COVID-19 vaccination will reduce the chance of you suffering from COVID-19 disease.
 Studies have shown high levels of short-term protection from two to three weeks after a single dose of vaccine, but a second dose is required for longer-term protection.

 The vaccines do not contain living organisms, and so are safe for people with disorders of the immune system.
 These people may not respond so well to the vaccine.

 Like all medicines, no vaccine is 100% effective – some people may still get COVID-19 despite having a vaccination, but this should be less severe.

 Like all medicines, vaccines can cause side effects.
 Most of these are mild and short-term, and not everyone gets them.
 Even if you do have symptoms after the first dose, you still need to have the second dose.
-Although you may get some protection from the first dose, having the second dose will give you the best protection against the virus.

 Very common side effects include: